thlacroix/camp2docker/README.md

 `python camp2docker.py generate <planfile> <output_folder>` to generate the files in `<output_folder>`

 ## Test
-Use `nodetest tests/unit` on the root directory to run all the tests
+Use `nosetest tests/unit` on the root directory to run all the tests

 ## License
 [MIT](LICENSE)